xavierchia/xavierchia.github.io/_posts/2023-08-28-against-cheap-pleasure.md

 It's really like that with everything.

-Simple things like taking a walk in nature, going for a swim in the ocean, reading a fiction book in the evening, drinking a cold glass of water are now sources of real joy.
+Simple things like taking a walk in nature, going for a swim, reading a fiction book, drinking a cold glass of water are now sources of real joy.

 You also start experiencing cheap pleasures in a completely different way.